EdalScript/exchange-calculator/README.md

 Current version: V1.2

--Removed some currencies and added a new one.
+-Removed and added some currencies

--Corrected colour in text and menu.
+-Corrected colours in text and menu.

 -Added extra classes to the style for a better UX